litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

             <div class="annotation">
                 <div class="context">
-                    …e produced for each timepoint (using MATLAB code made freely available by Shine et al. at  ) , since together, these two measures quantify both a node’s inter- modular and intra-modular connectivity. <mark class="annotated-text">For each subject, the joint patterns were then used to assign each timepoint to one of two clusters, using an unsupervised machine learning algorithm known as k-means clustering (setting   k   = 2)</mark> .
+                    … modular and intra-modular connectivity.
+For each subject, the joint patterns were then used to assign each timepoint to one of two clusters, using an unsupervised machine learning algorithm known as <mark class="annotated-text">k-means clustering</mark> (setting   k   = 2) .
 To avoid the possibility of the algorithm becoming stuck in local minima, it was repeated 500 times with random re-initialisation of the two clusters’ initial points.
-This was performed individuall…
+This was p…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"